theSteveMitchell/teradata-extractor/README.md

 A beautifully thin wrapper around the jdbc-teradata driver that encapsulates the ugly java bits and gives you back a nice ruby enumerable thing.
 Because you want to get out of Java Territory as soon as you can.

+# compatibility note
+Since connecting to Teradata from MRI ruby is not really a thing yet, this gem wraps jdbc-teradata, which of course only runs on JRuby.

 # usage

 ```ruby